How well do you know the stock market? Test your

 What is a penny stock?

 Less than $1 (or $5 in some cases) per share.
+Many people are tempted to play this game but most of them lose a lot of money.
 More Details.

 What is a small-cap stock?
 Mid-cap?
 Large-cap?